tushar1993/Getting-Issues/readme.md

 Following project is used to retrieve all the issues related to a particular repository.
 In this project flask framework of python is used to deploy the same on localhost.

-To run the project first intsll the required libraries for python3
+To run the project first install the required libraries for python3

 sudo pip3 install flask